ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/governance.md

 #### Emergency updates

 - Reserved indexes (`-999`, `-1000`, `-1001`) allow urgent updates to **Config**/**Elector** code.
-- A temporary emergency key (assigned to TON Foundation in 2021) accelerated fixes but couldn’t alter contracts.
+- A temporary emergency key (assigned to the TON Foundation in 2021) accelerated fixes but couldn't alter contracts.
 - **Key retired** on Nov 22, 2023 (**block 34312810**), replaced with zeros.
 - Later patched to a fixed byte sequence (`sha256("Not a valid curve point")`) to prevent exploits.